 This MSU pre-college program gives young people a chance to experience college life, learn new ideas and skills, and meet people from across Michigan.

-Did you know that Michigan 4-H is a program of Michigan State University Extension?
-Did you also know that Michigan State University has one of the best veterinary medicine programs in the whole country?
-MSU‘s veterinary medicine program is difficult to get into.
-But you might give yourself a leg up on the competition if you participate in 4-H veterinary science projects.
+Did you also know that Michigan State University has one of the best veterinary medicine programs in the world?
+MSU‘s veterinary medicine staff work closely with the Michigan 4-H Veteri

 For more information on how to get involved as a youth or volunteer, contact your county MSU Extension office or: